 MSN Program Emphasis Areas

-This post-baccalaureate program is intended for nurses who wish to engage in advanced nursing practice within the health care environment.
+The MSN degree program is intended for nurses who wish to engage in advanced nursing practice within the health care environment.
 The curriculum is based on the American Academy of Colleges of Nursing, Essentials of Master’s Education in Nursing competencies.
 All graduates will be equipped with the knowledge and skills to lead change, promote health and advance care in our rapidly changing health system.

 The program offers curricula to prepare graduates as